olibatstone/11ty-portfolio/src/selected-work/cutting-wasted-kits/index.md

 ### Redirected patients online via kit design to reduce paper-first mistakes

 - I overhauled the kit to align with Genomics’ new Health Insights brand identity, meeting patient expectations and fostering trust in the kit.
 - DNAGenotek supplied the sample device inside the kit which included the paper instructions.
 Regulations prevented removal.
-To mitigate the risk of use and skipping activation, I added a prominent QR code and additional prompts that directed patients online instead.
+- To mitigate the risk of paper-instruction use and skipping activation altogether, I added a prominent QR code and additional prompts that directed patients online instead.
+- Analytics showed that 65% of the policyholders who enrolled were mobile users, so I prioritised a mobile experience while supporting desktop-use likely preferred by older patients.

 {% render "partials/figure.html",
   src: "./img/first-print1.webp",